Melvin Brown (footballer)

 Melvin Brown Casados (born 28 January 1979) is a Mexican former professional footballer who played as a centre-back.

 Brown made his debut in the Primera División with Cruz Azul in the 2001 Apertura, and quickly became a mainstay at defense for the club.
 In his three and a half years with the club, he played in 109 games, scoring five goals.
 Following the 2004 Clausura, Brown was transferred to the Jaguares at the request of his coach at Cruz Azul, José Luis Trejo.

-Brown was also a defender for the Mexico national football team, having made his debut for the international side 7 January 2001 against the United States.
-Although on the roster for the 2002 World Cup, Brown did not see any playing time.

-Personal life

-Brown's father is Jamaican, and his mother is Mexican.
-As a result, he holds a Jamaican passport.
+International career

+Born in Mexico, Brown is of Jamaican descent through his paternal grandfather.
+Despite an approach by the Jamaica Football Federation inviting him to join the country national team, he opted to play for his country of birth at under-23 level.
+He ended up making his international debut with the Mexico senior side, on 1 July 2001, in a 1–0 home win over the United States.
+He was later named to the roster for the 2002 FIFA World Cup, but he was not used during the tournament.